After collision between train and vehicle stuck on tracks, Acworth permanently closes rail crossing

-ACWORTH, Ga. — One of the few crossings that connects the two sides of downtown Acworth is closing for good after a train collided with a vehicle stuck on the tracks last week.
+ACWORTH, Ga. — One of the few crossings that connect the two sides of Downtown Acworth is closing for good after a train collided with a vehicle stuck on the tracks last week.

+Residents, like Lisa Mack and Ryan Blankenberger - who live and work by the tracks - say they have lost count of the times they have seen vehicles get stuck there.

+"In the five years I’ve lived here, it’s been dozens, honestly," Mack said.
+"Local police generally do a really great job – they get here quickly.
+I just think it’s a poor use of resources."

-The city said in a Facebook post over the weekend that they had come to the decision to permanently close the School Street crossing following the collision between a CSX train and a trailer last Thursday.
+The city said in a Facebook post over the weekend that they had come to the decision to permanently close the School Street crossing following the collision between a CSX train and a trailer that day.

+"I’d say at least a couple of times a month, we have to re-route 18 wheelers from going across there because the signs just aren’t working," Blankenberger added.
+"They get stuck all the time.
+One guy drug a couple of hundred feet."

 According to the post, the trailer and a transport truck both got stuck on the crossing.